keeganland/the-arena-agda/README.md

 _The Arena_ is an Action RPG developed in Unity in association with Alexandre Guichet, Patric McConnell, Ryan Donnelly, and Eloïse Zahabi.
 It began as a project in association with the UBC AMS Game Development Association.

+Special thanks to [Gowtham Mohan](https://bitbucket.org/Gowtham100/) for helping to get this project started.

 ## Technical Q&A

 ### Q: Running _The Arena_ within Unity works fine; why I am getting an error when I try to build the project?